 4. The 5-Bit Phase Adjust Register.
 The phase of the generated sampling clock may be shifted to locate an optimum sampling point within a clock cycle.
-The Phase Adjust Register provides 32 phase-shift steps of 11.25° each.
+The Phase Adjust register provides 32 phase-shift steps of 11.25° each.
 The Hsync signal with an identical phase shift is available through the HSOUT pin.

-The COAST pin is used to allow the PLL to continue to run at the same frequency, in the absence of the incoming Hsync signal or during disturbances in Hsync (such as equalization pulses).
-This may be used during the vertical sync period, or any other time that the Hsync signal is unavailable.
+The COAST pin is used to allow the PLL to continue to run at the same frequency, in the absence of the incoming HSYNC signal or during disturbances in Hsync (such as equalization pulses).
+This may be used during the vertical sync period, or any other time that the HSYNC signal is unavailable.
 The polarity of the COAST signal may be set through the Coast Polarity Register.
-Also, the polarity of the Hsync signal may be set through the Hsync Polarity Register.
-If not using automatic polarity detection, the Hsync and COAST Polarity bits should be set to match the respective polarities of the input signals.
+Also, the polarity of the HSYNC signal may be set through the HSYNC Polarity Register.
+For both HSYNC and COAST, a value of "1" is active high.